sakitume/SilverLite-FC/docs/Targets.md

                     * "Clock Prescaler"
                         * For F4 - "PCLK2 divided by 8"
                         * For F3 - "Synchronous clock mode divided by 4"
-                    * "Resolution" - "ADC 12-bit resolution"
+                    * "Resolution" - "ADC 12-bit resolution" (this should already be set)
-                    * "Scan Conversion Mode" - "Enabled"
+                    * "Scan Conversion Mode" - "Enabled".
+NOTE: This won't be selectable yet, we'll do it later
                     * "Continuous Conversion mode" - "Enabled"
+                    * "DMA Continuous Requests" - "Enabled"
                 * Under "ADC_Regular_ConversionMode"
-                    * F3 - "Enable Regular Convresions" - "Enable"
+                    * F3 - "Enable Regular Convresions" - "Enable".
+NOTE: This should already be setup
-                    * "Number of Conversion" - "2"
+                    * "Number of Conversion" - "2".
+NOTE: *THIS* will change "Scan Conversion Mode" from "Disabled" to "Enabled"
+                    * Expand Rank 1 and..
+                        * Ensure "Channel" is set to "Channel 1"
+                        * "Sampling Time" - "181.5 Cycles"
+                    * Expand Rank 2 and..
+                        * Ensure "Channel" is set to "Channel Vrefint"
+                        * "Sampling Time" - "181.5 Cycles"
             * Under "DMA Settings" click "Add" and then for: DMA Request, Channel, Direction, Priority
                 * ADC1, DMA1 Channel 1, Peripheral To Memory Low
                 * Under "DMA Request Settings" for this new entry:
                     * "Mode" - "Circular"
                     * "Increment Address" - Tick only the "Memory" checkbox
-                    * "Data Width" - "Peripheral"/"Half Word", "Memory"/"Half Word"
+                    * "Data Width" - "Peripheral"->"Word", "Memory"->"Word"

-            * FIx RANK make sure VBat channel is rank 1, and Vrefint is rank 2
+* Configure LED pin (check Betaflight/target.h file)
+    * Configure for GPIO_Output: "GPIO mode" to "Output Push Pull", "Maximum Output Speed" to "High"
+    * Label it "LED" so that "LED_Pin" is generated since it is used by code

 * TIM1 and DMA are used for implementing DSHOT.
     * Configure TIM1